 All I could do was stay as far from Les as I could, and hope I hadn't already picked up the germs.
-So Les started sleeping in our guest room to keep his germs away.
+So Les started sleeping in our guest room in order to hopefully keep his germs away from me.

 Second Medical Oncologist Meeting

 I went to the hospital for a blood test first because the oncologist always checks to make sure your white blood cell count is high enough before okaying chemotherapy.
-So Les dropped me off and picked me up.
+So Les dropped me off and picked me up when i was done.